rcghpge/pymo/README.md

 Currently proofing, testing, and benchmarking frameworks and libraries.

 ### Getting Started
 Check out `examples/` and `test/` directories for sample code demonstrating how to use PyMo for building out packages and modules in Mojo.
-The `test/` directory is port testing ecosystems and the `sandbox/` directory is for ecosystem development eg libraries, Mojo, packages, modules etc.
+The `test/` directory is for port testing ecosystems and the `sandbox/` directory is for ecosystem development eg libraries, Mojo, packages, modules etc.

 **MAX**
 - check out [MAX](https://www.modular.com/max) - an AI inference platform built by Modular